vmstio/vmstio/docus/content/rules/process.md

 If what our members are doing are not in violation of our rules, but are deemed inappropriate for the community of another instance, then that’s their prerogative to take action to limit that user from interacting with their users, just as we can do the same.

-If you see reports that may rise to this level, please raise the issue in Matrix so we can discuss.
+If you see reports that may rise to this level, please raise the issue in Slack so we can discuss.

 ## Available Actions